 We also operate a "Diaper Bank" to assist families with little children on a weekly basis.
 The diapers come from The Diaper Bank, which centralizes the fundraising and distribution of free diapers to poor families through existing service providers, including local food pantries, soup kitchens, daycare centers, social service agencies and shelters.
 Through its extensive Diaper Distribution Network of 66 agencies, The Diaper Bank provides free diapers to poor and low-income families in New Haven, Bridgeport, Hartford, and Middlesex County.
 Visit www.thediaperbank.org for more information.

 This program offers various music classes for children, including brass instrument instruction, sacred dance, and singing.
 The program’s age group is seven-years-old and up.
 Its purpose is not only to improve musical skills, but also social skills.
 All performance pieces are Christian-based so children can also grow spiritually, as well as mentally.
 Our staff/volunteers are dedicated to helping children find their musical talents and developing them, encouraging participants to share what makes them unique.
 Opportunities for public performance and contests are offered so that children can experience personal achievement.

-We distributed 4,373 gifts during this past holiday season.
+We distributed 1820 toys and 630 items of clothing to 646 children (317 families).
+We visited 848 people in local nursing and convalescent homes, including 175 at the VA Medical Center.
 With the help and generosity of businesses, schools, social groups, churches, and individuals, we were able to provide happiness to those in need during the holiday season.